facelessuser/coloraide/docs/src/markdown/harmonies.md

 HtmlSteps(Color('red').harmony('mono'))
 ```

-!!! note "Achromatic Colors"
+/// note | Achromatic Colors
 Pure `#!color white` and `#!color black` will not be included in a monochromatic color harmony unless the color is
 achromatic.
+///

 ### Complementary